adamswbrown/rvtools2azuremigratePS/README.md

 # Usage Notes

-## CPU and Memory Utilization (Azure Migrate Output)

-Azure Migrate requires CPU and Memory utilization percentages for a more accurate assessment.
-This tool provides flexibility in specifying these values to better match your environment's actual utilization or to simulate different scenarios.

-The resulting output file can then be used to generate assessment and business cases in Azure Migrate (more info here: https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-import)

-## Default Values
-If you do not specify a value for CPU or Memory utilization, the tool will default to 50%.
-This is a general average and may not reflect the actual utilization of your environment.
-It's recommended to adjust these values based on monitoring data if available.

-## Specifying Utilization
-You can specify the CPU and Memory utilization percentages using the `-CPUUtilizationPercentage` and `-MemoryUtilizationPercentage` switches respectively when generating the Azure Migrate CSV.

-Allowed values are 50, 90, 95, or any integer between 0 and 100.

 ## Storage Calculation (RV Tools Input)
 - **TotalDiskCapacity%**: Uses the "Total Disk capacity MiB" column.
 This option uses the Total Disk Capacity in MiB value from RV Tools Input